France's Leclerc backs Carrefour in pressuring food producers

 France has been gripped by a debate over the price of staples, with retailers claiming producers' price increases are unjustified.
 The government has demanded retailers and suppliers finish annual price negotiations in January, two months earlier than usual, as it seeks to lower inflation.

-Carrefour on Thursday said its stores in Belgium, France, Italy and Spain would no longer stock products including Pepsi, Lay's Crisps, Cheetos, and 7up because of "unacceptable price hikes".
+Carrefour said its stores in France, Belgium, Italy, Spain, and Poland would no longer stock products including Pepsi, Lay's Crisps, Cheetos, and 7up because of "unacceptable price hikes".

+Carrefour has more than 10,000 stores across the five countries according to its 2022 annual report, accounting for more than two-thirds of its global footprint.

 In a statement, PepsiCo said: "We've been in discussion with Carrefour for many months and we will continue to engage in good faith in order to try to ensure that our products are available."

-France accounted for around 1% of revenues for PepsiCo in 2022 according to Nielsen figures analysed by Barclays.
+The French market as a whole accounted for just 1% of revenues for PepsiCo in 2022 according to Nielsen figures analysed by Barclays.

 E. Leclerc did not immediately reply to a request for comment and questions about whether it would also withdraw Pepsico or any other products.
-(Reporting by Helen Reid, additional reporting by Richa Naidu; editing by Barbara Lewis)
+(Reporting by Helen Reid, additional reporting by Richa Naidu and Piotr Lipinski; editing by Barbara Lewis and Elaine Hardcastle)